carolinadias25/pokemon-challenge/README.md

 Clone this repo down to your local machine and run `npm install` to install the project dependencies.
 To start the dev server, run `npm run dev` and it will fire up at `localhost:3000`

 ### Step 1
-Grab the API and fetch the first 151 pokemon and store it in the application state ready to be used.
+Fetch the first 151 pokemon from https://pokeapi.co/ and store it in the application state ready to be used.

 ### Step 2
 Create a front-end to display all Pokémon on the webpage.
 You are free to use any layout you like.